micolous/python-slackrealtime/README.rst

 ``python-slackrealtime``
 ========================

 Python library for the `Slack Real-Time Messaging API`_.
-Requires Twisted and Autobahn.
+Requires Python 3, Twisted and Autobahn.

-Currently a work in progress, not all of the protocol is implemented, and the behaviour of this library is not fully documented.
+This library was a work in progress, and probably won't be "finished".
+I started writing this in 2014, to migrate some bots from Slack's IRC gateway, when the state of Python bindings for Slack was very poor.
+"One day" I'll migrate those bots to some other library.

+**tl;dr: Please use `python-slackclient`_ instead!**

 The project aims to provide a light wrapping around Slack's API in order to make objects of some of it's constructs, and provide some convenience functionality (such as converting timestamps to fully-fledged ``datetime`` objects).
 As such, the API will adapt (to a degree) to Slack RTM API changes.